Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Back to where it all began

 Making her way back to Singapore where it all began, Coral Adventurer explored remote and rarely visited Indonesian islands.
-Guests saw Komodo dragons in the wild and passed Krakatoa’s exploded caldera.
-Coral Adventurer returned back the same way, stopping to visit the orangutans at Tanjung Putting, and Banjamasin on the island of Borneo.
+Guests saw Komodo Dragons in the wild and passed Krakatoa’s exploded caldera.
+Coral Adventurer returned back the same way, stopping to visit the orangutans at Tanjung Puting, and Banjamasin on the island of Borneo.

 A change of plans